Chi is your life force, the energy that flows through you and through everything. It is that which gives you life.

 Pranayama techniques are breathing exercises which clear the physical and emotional obstacles in our body to free the breath and so the flow of prana – or chi.
 Practice a few rounds of pranayama such as Kapalabhati or Bhastrika and take extra time after your practice to notice the sensations in your body.

-Join Esther for 12 gentle but powerful classes that combine asana, Qigong, meditation and breathing practices to energise and harmonise your energy system.
-Available for all members.
+If you enjoy this, check out Esther’s guided program, Move your Chi, with 12 gentle but powerful classes that combine asana, Qigong, meditation and breathing practices to energise and harmonise your energy system.
 New to EkhartYoga?
-Start your two week free trial to follow the program!
+Start your two week free trial to follow the program and get access to 5,000+ classes.

 Main photo credit – by Zoltan Tasi on Unsplash